basho/basho_docs/source/languages/en/riak/community/index.md

 ### Videos

-You can watch all the Basho curated videoes [on YouTube](https://www.youtube.com/user/BashoTechnologies) and a few others on the [Basho Vimeo Page](http://vimeo.com/bashotech/videos).
+You can watch all the Basho curated videos [on YouTube](https://www.youtube.com/user/BashoTechnologies) and a few others on the [Basho Vimeo Page](http://vimeo.com/bashotech/videos).

 ### Other Social